 Bournemouth University Conference

 Various deadlines for this September’s conference at Bournemouth University are coming up in June and July – see the conference webpage for details.
+The (extended, and final) call for abstracts deadline is 30th June.

 The International Centre for Tourism and Hospitality Research (ICTHR) is a globally leading centre for research in tourism, hospitality and related fields of study.